| The Brechner ReportVolume 21, Number 10

 "Quick Cash with Few Questions."
 The series focused on Fort Lauderdale pawnshops

 that operate as fronts for criminals to convert stolen goods into quick cash.
+The articles shed light on Floridas new pawnbroking act and

 the little known provision that exempted pawn slips from Floridas public records